dennis2908/evermostestno1/README.md

 Postman Collection (API endpoints design) : in folder Postman Collection. </br>

-# How to do functionality test (using Command Line) :

-Use command prompt and direct to root folder and type :</br>
-    $ php vendor/phpunit/phpunit/phpunit</br>

 # To make sure that the API Design is answering the question (using Postman Schema) :

 1. Use POST /api/auth/signup folder User Authentication (to register user).</br>